annalisai/BWT-server-and-client/README.md

 ```
 python3 Client_project.py --host 127.0.0.1 --port 8080 --command BWT
 ```
-Then ask to enter the sequence:
+You will be prompted to enter the sequence:
 ```
 Please enter the data: ATGC
 ```